 Contact person (email): firstname.lastname@example.org

-As part of the application, applicants will be invited to complete an integrated campus housing application.
-All applicants who are interested in campus housing should complete this section outlining their housing preferences.
+As part of the application process, applicants will be invited to complete a campus housing application outlining their preferences.
 You can find accommodation options for exchange students online here.
 Unfortunately, campus housing is not guaranteed due to the limited campus spaces available.
 If your application is unsuccessful you'll receive further information and guidance from the Housing Office advising you of alternative options in the private sector which you can explore independently.